Dexter Lumis: Independent circuit (2015–2019)

+The Way (2021–2022)

 On January 6, 2021, Lumis hosted NXT: New Year's Evil.
 On the following week's NXT, he lost to Johnny Gargano in a non-title match after interference from Austin Theory.
 During NXT TakeOver: Vengeance Day, Lumis abducted Theory from The Way before Gargano's North American title match.
 On the February 24 episode of NXT, Lumis defeated Gargano in a non-title bout where Theory hesitated to hit him with a chair, and Indi Hartwell starts to develop an attraction towards him.
 On April 7, during Night 1 of NXT TakeOver: Stand & Deliver, he took part in a six-man Gauntlet Eliminator match where the winner gets to challenge for the North American Championship on Night 2, but was eliminated second by L. A. Knight.
 On the following week's NXT, Lumis teamed with Bronson Reed and the NXT Women's Tag Team Champions Shotzi Blackheart and Ember Moon in an eight-person mixed tag team match against The Way, where he carried a falsely unconscious Hartwell away from the ring.

 On August 17, 2021, Indi Hartwell proposed to Lumis after the pair won a match on NXT, and Lumis accepted.
 Lumis and Hartwell had their wedding on the September 14 edition of NXT.
 During the ceremony Lumis choked out the priest allowing a recently ordained Beth Phoenix to take over.
 Lumis also spoke his very first words in WWE by saying "I do".
 On the December 7 episode on NXT, The Way disbanded after Johnny Gargano opted to leave when his contract expired.
-On April 29, 2022, Shaw was initially released from his WWE contract.
+On April 29, 2022, Lumis was released from his WWE contract.